 Increases in the number of occupied housing units within Sumter County census blocks under the Low Noise Scenario contours would follow a pattern similar to the population changes described above (Table 3-37).
 The total number of occupied housing units within these contours would increase by 10.7 percent over existing conditions, and the largest changes (by percent) would occur in the 75 dBA DNL contour (17.3 percent) and 80 dBA DNL contour (54.8 percent).
-Most increases in the number of occupied housing units within the 75 dBA DNL contour, and all increases within the 80 dBA DNL and 85 dBA DNL contours, would occur on lands with designations other than General Residential District and Single-Family Residential, as minimal lands with those designations would be located within the 75 dBA DNL contour and none would be located within the 80 dBA DNL and 85 dBA DNL contours of the Low Noise Scenario (see Table 3-34) (Sumter County, 2023b; US Census Bureau, 2020a; US Census Bureau, 2020b).
-No change would occur in the 85 dBA DNL contour, and the number of occupied housing units in Sumter County census blocks within the 85 dBA DNL contour under the Low Noise Scenario would continue to be zero.
+Most increases in the number of occupied housing units within the 75 dBA DNL contour, and all increases within the 80 dBA DNL and 85 dBA DNL contours, would occur on lands with designations other than General Residential District and Single-Family Residential, as minimal lands with those designations would be located within the 75 dBA DNL contour and none would be located within the 80 dBA DNL contour and none would be located within the 80 dBA DNL contour, and 85 dBA DNL and 85 dBA DNL contour and none would be located within the 80 dBA DNL contour and none would be located within the 80 dBA DNL contour, and the number of occupied housing units in Sumter County census blocks within the 85 dBA DNL contour under the Low Noise Scenario would continue to be zero.